 5. Once the process is repeated for all data points, we finally reach the clustered data points as if all the points in the sample space reach its corresponding local maximas.

-Let us discuss examples of Mean Shift Clustering Python.
+Let us discuss an example of Mean Shift Clustering Python.